eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 *Short description*

-This topic deals with the requirement for Strong User (Customer) Authentication (SCA) in the context of authenticating an EUDI Wallet user as part of electronic payments.
+This topic deals with the requirement for Strong User (Customer) Authentication (SCA) in the context of authenticating a User as part of electronic payments.

-Users would like to be able to authenticate themselves during online payments securely and conveniently using their EUDI Wallets, so that they can enjoy a seamless and protected shopping/ payment experience.
+Users would like to be able to authenticate themselves during online payments securely and conveniently using their Wallet Units, so that they can enjoy a seamless and protected shopping/ payment experience.

 The goal is to implement Strong Customer Authentication (SCA) for